Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 Why Neural Networks Need Non‑Linear Activation

-For example, stacking two linear layers:
+For example, if we’re stacking two linear layers:

 y=W2(W1x+b1)+b2=(W2W1)x+(W2b1+b2)This simplifies to just one linear transformation — offering no additional representational power compared to a single layer.